-The Company defers direct incremental costs attributable to the initial public offering ("IPO") of its common stock.
+The Company defers direct incremental costs attributable to public offerings of its common stock.
 These costs represent legal, accounting and other direct costs related to the Company's efforts to raise capital through a public sale of its common stock.
-Future costs will be deferred until the completion of the IPO, at which time they will be reclassified to additional paid-in capital as a reduction of the IPO proceeds.
-If the Company terminates its plan for an IPO or delays such plan for more than 90 days, any costs deferred will be expensed immediately.
-As of December 31, 2014, IPO costs were \$233 and are included in prepaid expenses and other assets in the balance sheet.
+Costs will be deferred until the completion of the public offering, at which time they will be reclassified to additional paid-in capital as a reduction of the public offering proceeds.
+If the Company terminates its plan for a public offering or delays such plan for more than 90 days, any costs deferred will be expensed immediately.
+Deferred financing costs were \$353 and \$233 at December 31, 2015 and 2014, respectively.
+Deferred financing costs are included in prepaid expenses and other assets in the balance sheet.